zph/runbook/README.md

 - [ ] Setup a watcher for auto-exporting html or other formats
 - [ ] Setup tagging in the notebooks to auto-set those values
 - [ ] Setup git to autoclear cell outputs for a given folder's notebooks (ie templates) https://stackoverflow.com/a/58004619
+- [ ] Assess if we need shell completions
+   - [ ] Yes, very nice and use https://click.palletsprojects.com/en/8.1.x/shell-completion/#custom-type-completion to define for custom types, ie only find ipynb files for edit, create, etc

 ## P1
 - [ ] Immutably store everything with bookstore https://github.com/nteract/bookstore